image

 In addition, there are tax allowances available in the form of a reduction in the taxable income of 30 percent of the total investment for six years, a special withholding tax rate on dividends of 10 percent, and tax losses carried forward for up to 10 years.

-Examples of non-fiscal incentives are the provision of supporting infrastructure, simplified business licensing procedures, and the guaranteed energy supply or raw materials.
+Examples of non-fiscal incentives are the provision of supporting infrastructure, simplified business licensing procedures, and guaranteed energy supply or raw materials.

 Business fields that stipulate specific requirements or limitations — 37 business lines open